Bologna–Florence railway: Apennine Tunnel

-The Apennine Tunnel was the second longest in the world, only 1300 meters less than the Simplon and it is still in the top 20 in the world.
+The Apennine Tunnel was the second longest in the world, only 1300 metres less than the Simplon and it is still in the top 20 in the world.
 It still has an underground station, which is very unusual on a non-urban railway, called Precedenze (Way) station, but it became disused in the 1960s for security reasons and due to lack of traffic.
-It was intended primarily to allow the overtaking of slow goods trains and had two lines over 450 meters long dug parallel to the main tunnel.
+It was intended primarily to allow the overtaking of slow goods trains and had two lines over 450 metres long dug parallel to the main tunnel.
 It was also used for local passenger traffic, being connected with the outside world by a tunnel built at the angle of 50 degrees, with about a thousand steps, which emerged in Cà di Landino, which continued as a small village after the completion of the tunnel.
 The station is currently used to switch trains between tracks and is called Posto Movimento Precedenze.
 Two underground stations are also sometimes used in the Seikan Tunnel (54 km), and a station was formerly proposed to be built in the Gotthard Base Tunnel (54 km) near Sedrun.